huggingface/blog/multi-lora-serving.md

 ### Cost

 We are not the first to climb this summit, as discussed [below](#Acknowledgements).
-LoRAX from Predibase has an excellent [write up](https://predibase.com/blog/lorax-the-open-source-framework-for-serving-100s-of-fine-tuned-llms-in).
+The team behind LoRAX, Predibase, has an excellent [write up](https://predibase.com/blog/lorax-the-open-source-framework-for-serving-100s-of-fine-tuned-llms-in).
 Do check it out, as this section is based on their work.

 | ![multi-lora-cost](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/multi-lora-serving/multi-lora-cost.png) |
 |-------------------------------------------------|